 recruit workers from another workforce area.

-In these cases, TWC and Boards must ensure the following:
+In these cases, Boards must ensure the following:

 Workforce Solutions Office staff encourages the employer to contact a Workforce Solutions Office that is in the workforce area in which the work site is located to facilitate coordination between the employer and Workforce Solutions Office staff at that Workforce Solutions Office.